 EMMG = Maximum pressure at shoe / Shoe depth( tvd – bdf)

-Given that this value depends on the fluid gradient, Pfluid, from surface to the casing shoe the recorded MAASP value must be amended whenever the drilling fluid density is changed.
-In addition, when an influx/kick – particularly gas – passes the shoe and enters the casing the hydrostatic pressure associated with the fluid column to surface alters dramatically and so negates the previously calculated MAASP value.
+Given that this value depends on the fluid gradient, Pfluid, from the surface to the casing shoe, the recorded MAASP value must be amended whenever the drilling fluid density changes.
+In addition, when an influx/kick – particularly gas – passes the shoe and enters the casing, the hydrostatic pressure associated with the fluid column to surface alters dramatically and so negates the previously calculated MAASP value.